ferret99gt/GradioMVL/README.md

    - Reworked input/conversion/output threads again to further improve latency.
 A tad unsure on this, may revert in future.
    - Added "zeroed" default voice, provided on Discord by Quack.
    - Added automatic download of MetaVoiceLive models.
 No more getting MVML 1.4 manually and copying it over.
+ - 2023-12-20:
+   - Due to the second week long outage of the Studio web site, I added a new tab allowing you to choose and convert an audio file, similar to Studio.
+   - MVL's model is not nearly as good as Studio's, so don't expect miracles.

 ## Setup